MariaAntoshina/CoffeeShopLanding/README.md

 <h1>Landing for Coffee Shop (HTML, CSS, BEM)</h1>

 This landing was created for coffee lovers.
-Customers can buy coffee beans in a coffee shop or have a cup of coffee in cafe.
-They can also read history of a company, have a look in the menu and book a table.
+Customers can buy coffee beans in a coffee shop or have a cup of coffee in the cafe.
+They can also read history of the company, have a look in the menu and book a table.

-Preview of website:
+Preview of a website:

 ![image](https://github.com/user-attachments/assets/3febbbc0-9f01-4060-8fd5-11d06166cde4)